 • Of program graduates who represent traditionally under-represented groups in dietetics, including men, people of color and speakers of English as a second language, 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.

-Goal 2: Graduates will be well-prepared for the practice of nutrition and dietetics in a variety of settings, including Culinary Nutrition or Food Policy/Food Justice.
+Goal 2: Program graduates will be well-prepared for the practice of nutrition and dietetics in a variety of settings.

 Objectives for Goal 2: